-The Vision of the Chief Of Naval Staff (Rear Admiral Faidoo) is to project a highly professional, disciplined, formidable and combat-ready maritime force, able to conduct sustained operations at sea to protect Ghana’s interest and to secure Ghana’s maritime domain; favourable for her socio-economic development while maintaining the time-tested traditions of the Navy.
-His vision includes the inauguration of a Special Boats Unit and the acquisition of new patrol vessels.
-At a luncheon held Naval Wardroom in Accra on Sunday 8 January, 2017.
+To project a highly professional, disciplined, formidable and combat-ready maritime force, able to conduct sustained operations at sea to protect Ghana’s interest and to secure Ghana’s maritime domain; favorable for her socio-economic development while maintaining the time-tested traditions of the Navy.